-- Released Laboratory Testing Regulations (comment period closed on August 15, 2022) and Packaging, Labeling, Marketing and Advertising Regulations (comment period closed on August 15, 2022).
+- Released Laboratory Testing Regulations (comment period closed on August 15, 2022) and a revised version of the Packaging, Labeling, Marketing and Advertising Regulations (comment period closed on January 30, 2023).
 It is unclear if these regulations will be modified and reissued for public comment or promulgated as final.
-OCM also issued final Personal Home Cultivation of Medical Cannabis regulations which became effective on October 5, 2022. - Released licensing application forms and guidance for the initial Conditional Adult-Use Retail Dispensaries (CAURDs).
-The window for the initial round of CAURD applications closed on September 26, 2022.
-CAURDs are the first retail dispensaries to open for adult-use cannabis sales in New York State and are intended to be issued to applications meeting certain social equity and justice involved criteria further outlined in guidance issued by the OCM. - On November 21, 2022, the Cannabis Control Board approved for public comment provisional rules for the NY adult-use market, including the rules governing ROs' transition to the adult-use market.
-These rules are subject to a 60-day public comment period which ends 60 days from the date the proposed rules are published in the state register.
+OCM also issued final Personal Home Cultivation of Medical Cannabis regulations which became effective on October 5, 2022. - Awarded 66 Conditional Adult-Use Retail Dispensaries (CAURDs), which are the first retail dispensaries to open for adult-use cannabis sales in New York State and are intended to be issued to applications meeting certain social equity and justice involved criteria further outlined in guidance issued by the OCM.
+On December 29, 2022, the first CAURD licensee began operating and conducted the first adult-use retail cannabis sale in New York State.

-Etain is currently regulated under New York state law related to medical cannabis.
-Etain has received licenses to cultivate and manufacture cannabis products, and to sell those products to individuals who have been prescribed medical marijuana and who have appropriate identification cards issued by New York state.
+Etain is currently regulated under New York State law related to medical cannabis.
+Etain has received licenses to cultivate and manufacture cannabis products, and to sell those products to individuals who have been prescribed medical marijuana and who have appropriate identification cards issued by New York State.
 The cultivation, manufacture, and sale must occur on the licensed premises.
 Etain currently has four operating dispensaries in New York.
-Under New York state law, certain licensed medical dispensaries may be permitted to sell adult-use cannabis products, once final regulations have issued.
+Under New York State law, certain licensed medical dispensaries may be permitted to sell adult-use cannabis products, once final regulations have issued.
 Please refer to "Compliance Program and Procedures" below for information regarding Etain LLC's compliance program and procedures.